Tasmanian ATOD Service Directory

 Quit Tasmania promotes health for all people in Tasmania by undertaking activities designed to eliminate or reduce exposure to tobacco in all its forms.
 Quit Tasmania also promotes public awareness of the harm of tobacco use and the provision of specialist information, support and resources.

-Salvation Army The Bridge Program
+Salvation Army Alcohol and other Drugs Bridge Program

 Residential Rehabilitation (Hobart and Ulverstone)

-Home-based AOD withdrawal service (Hobart only)
+Community-based AOD withdrawal service (Hobart only)

 Individual and family counselling is available (no charge) at the Bridge.
 Counsellors can meet at suitable places in the community.